dyllcoll/DemoQuizApp/README.md

   },

 # You can create as many questions and answers as you want just make sure to
-# assign the correct number for the question.
+# assign the correct sequential number for the question.
+You can add however many questions you want!

+# QuizApp code functions
+Please refer to the QuizApp.js file and read the code documentations for explinations on how it works.

 # Contributing